Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 ![image of Configuration Explorer in the App Configuration Service blade on the Azure Portal](./assets/Guide/Simulating_AppConfigSvcConfigurationExplorer.png)

-And, we must also restart the web app again for this new setting to take effect.
+And we must also restart the web app again for this new setting to take effect.

 ![image of App Service restart confirmation dialog](./assets/Guide/Simulating_AppServiceRestart.png)